Calabi-Yau Threefolds from Vex Triangulations: Introduction

 However, it is known that the FRSTs do not, in general, exhaust the birational equivalence classes of their CY hypersurfaces: the union of CY K\"ahler cones arising from FRSTs is only a subset of the full K\"ahler moduli space.
 Such non-FRST CYs have been discussed in the literature: in \cite{Gendler:2022ztv, Gendler:2023ujl}, for example, they were called ``non-toric phases.''
 Even when non-FRST elements of the birational equivalence class can be constructed, without a toric hypersurface realization they are more conceptually and computationally challenging to enumerate and study.

 Moreover, FRSTs do not even exhaust the birational equivalence classes of the ambient toric varieties.
 The toric varieties associated to FRSTs were originally distinguished because they satisfied sufficient conditions for yielding \textit{smooth} CY hypersurfaces \cite{Batyrev:1993oya}, but are not general.
 Non-FRST toric varieties have previously featured in the string compactifications literature.
-In particular, they have predominantly been studied in the context of non-reflexive polytopes \cite{Berglund:2016yqo, Berglund:2016nvh, Berglund:2022dgb, Berglund:2022zto, Berglund:2024zuz}; their relevance for reflexive polytopes has been identified \cite{Huang:2019pne, Jefferson:2022ssj, vex_notes} but not studied systematically.
+In particular, they have predominantly been studied in the context of non-reflexive polytopes \cite{Berglund:2016yqo, Berglund:2016nvh, Berglund:2022dgb, Berglund:2022zto, Berglund:2024zuz}; their relevance for reflexive polytopes has been identified \cite{Huang:2019pne, Jefferson:2022ssj, vex_notes} and has come up in specific examples \cite{Gross1997DeformationObstructed, Ruan1996TopologicalSigma} (as we will discuss before \cref{ex:intro}), but has not been studied systematically.